Jennifer Gonzalez, Creator of Cult of Pedagogy

 How Did I Grow My Audience?

-Anyone who has a successful online business or website will tell you that a mailing list is one of the most effective ways to develop a long-term relationship with an audience, even more so than through social media.
-I use a service called Aweber to handle my email list.
+I also established an email list pretty early on through a platform called Aweber.* Anyone who has a successful online business or website will tell you that a mailing list is one of the most effective ways to develop a long-term relationship with an audience, even more so than through social media.
+This post offers a great overview of the hows and whys of email list-building.

 How Do I Support Myself with my Website?